beelista/jarhead/README.md

 # Jarhead BETA

-Jarhead is an Elden Ring companion bot made for Discord, designed to server as an interactive online encyclopedia that guides fellow Tarnished
+Jarhead is an Elden Ring companion bot made for Discord, designed to serve as an interactive online encyclopedia that guides fellow Tarnished

 **Features:**
 - Cruise through the following aspects of the game: